Vyral/ryan-smith/_posts/2024-09-27-3-reasons-killeen-home-sales-collapse-and-how-to-prevent-it.md

 {% include excerpt.html %}

 Are you wondering why buyers are canceling home deals at the last minute?
-It’s a pressing issue in Killeen’s real estate market, with cancellation rates rising sharply. **30% of homes under contract aren’t making it to the closing table**.
+It’s a pressing issue in the  real estate market, with cancellation rates rising sharply. **30% of homes under contract aren’t making it to the closing table**.
 Let’s explore why this is happening and what you can do to ensure your sale goes smoothly:

 **1\.
 Buyer’s remorse.** Sometimes, buyers get in over their heads and start second-guessing their decisions.
 This buyer’s remorse can lead them to unexpectedly back out of the deal.